Verifying Pufferfish Privacy in Hidden Markov Models: Geometric Mechanism as Hidden Markov Model

 Let $f$ be the query counting the number of individuals contracting a disease.
 Consider a data set $\od$ whose two members (including John) have contracted the disease.
 The number of individuals contracting the disease is $2$ and hence $f (\od) = 2$.
 From the table in Fig.~\ref{figure:geometric-mechanism-table}, we see the mechanism answers $\tilde{0}$, $\tilde{1}$, and $\tilde{2}$ with probabilities $\frac{1}{6}$, $\frac{1}{6}$, and $\frac{2}{3}$ respectively.
 Suppose we obtain another data set $\od'$ by replacing John with an individual who does not contract the disease.
 The number of individuals contracting the disease for the new data set is $1$ and thus $f (\od') = 1$.
-From the same table, we see the mechanism answers $\tilde{0}$, $\tilde{1}$, and $\tilde{2}$ with the probability $\frac{1}{3}$.
+Then, the mechanism answers $\tilde{0}$, $\tilde{1}$, and $\tilde{2}$ with the probability $\frac{1}{3}$.

 The probabilities of observing $\tilde{0}$ on the data sets $\od$ and $\od'$ are respectively $\frac{1}{6}$ and $\frac{1}{3}$.
 They differ by the multiplicative factor $2$.
 For other outputs, their observation probabilities are also bounded by the same factor.
-The truncated $\frac{1}{2}$-geometric mechanism is hence $\ln (2)$-differentially private. $\blacksquare$ \end{example}
+The truncated $\frac{1}{2}$-geometric mechanism is hence $\ln (2)$-differentially private.

 \hide{ If an attacker queries the number of individuals contracting the disease through the truncated $\frac{1}{2}$-geometric mechanism, he will get the answer ${2}$ with probability at least $\frac{1}{3}$, and at most $\frac{2}{3}$ regardless of John's record.
 For any two similar data sets, the mechanism always have similar output distributions.
 Information revealed to attackers is therefore limited. }